Bellie & Speymouth Parish Church of Scotland

 Rev Alick Hugh Macaulay

-.
-Born in June 1916, Mr Macaulay graduated M.A. from the University of Glasgow in 1937.
-During the war, he was engaged in Church of Scotland Huts and Canteens and in the Royal Navy and also served as a forces' chaplain.
-He was minister of Ullapool before becoming the first minister of Bellie linked with Speymouth in 1959.
+Born in June 1916 and a graduate of the University of Glasgow (M.A.
+1937), he served during the war with Church of Scotland Huts and Canteens and as a forces’ chaplain.
+He ministered at Ullapool before becoming the first minister of Bellie linked with Speymouth in 1959.
 He retired in June 1981 and died in February 2011.

 Rev David Ferguson

-.
-Born in March 1936, Mr Ferguson served as assistant minister of Glasgow Possilpark during 1965 and 1966.
-He was ordained and inducted to Tingwall in 1966 before translating to Motherwell Crosshill in 1972 and serving as minister of Bellie linked with Speymouth from March 1982 to March 2001.
+Born in March 1936, he served as assistant minister of Glasgow Possilpark (1965–66), was ordained and inducted to Tingwall in 1966, translated to Motherwell Crosshill in 1972, and served as minister of Bellie linked with Speymouth from March 1982 until March 2001.
 He died in January 2022.

 Rev Gordon Henig

-.
-Translating to Bellie linked with Speymouth in November 2001, Mr Henig was previously minister of Ordiquihill and Cornhill linked with Whitehills.
-The early part of Mr Henig's career was spent outwith the ministry, which included several years' naval experience.
+Translating to Bellie linked with Speymouth in November 2001 after previous ministry at Ordiquihill and Cornhill linked with Whitehills, his early career also included several years’ naval experience.
 He retired in 2003 and died in October 2016.

 2003 – 2014

-.
-Rev Alison was ordained in October 2003 and was the first minister of the united charge of Bellie and Speymouth from 1 January 2015.
+Ordained in October 2003, she became the first minister of the united charge of Bellie and Speymouth from 1 January 2015.

 1731 Robert Miln